CrissNamon/unityqte/README.md

 # Unity QTE (Quick time event) system
 Simple QTE system for Unity (Quick time event)
 <br>
-<b>Works only with old input system.
-Tested on versions: 2018.3.14f1, 2019.4.17f1.
-Other versions should also work.</b>
+<b>Tested on versions: 2018.3.14f1, 2019.4.17f1.
+Other versions should also work.
+If you use old input system you don't need any changes.
+If you use New Input System your scripting define symbols should contain ENABLE_INPUT_SYSTEM.
+If you use New Input System version >= 1.1 and Unity 2019.4+ you should import 'Unity2019.4 package'.</b>

 Contains:
 - QTEManager